Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What should you do if you see resources, which you don’t remember creating, in the AWS Management Console?
+### What should you do if you see resources, which you don't remember creating, in the AWS Management Console?
 (Choose TWO)

 - [ ] Stop all running services and open an investigation.
 - [ ] Give your root account password to AWS Support so that they can assistin troubleshooting and securing the account.